aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 *Explain Juliet's speech about the importance of names.
 What does "wherefore art thou" actually mean?*

 The importance of names is a tricky subject.
 What do you think Juliet means?
 What is the main theme of this story?
 "Deny thy father and refuse thy name.."(Shakespeare 2.2.
 860).
 This is my favorite line (-Michael).
 You may think that wherefore art thou may be asking, wherefore be that Romeo.
-But no, shakespeare makes it weird.
+But no, Shakespeare makes it weird.
 Think of the first part of this question, and apply it to this question.

 *How does Romeo claim he was able to get over the orchard walls?
-Why is Romeo unafraid of Juliets Kinsmen?
+Why is Romeo unafraid of Juliet's Kinsmen?*

 Romeo claims this Roman Romeo helped Romeo get over the walls (say that five times fast!).
 Romeo is unafraid because of what?
 What do you think is on Romeo's mind, instead of fear?